-A Note from Alyse: Stress is a part of life.
-We all do it, even though we know we shouldn’t.
-Stress negatively effects our health and our relationships, yet in some way, shape or form, we are all guilty of letting stress get the better of us.
-Whether or not you think you are coping with your stressors, or if you feel the weight of the world on your shoulders, this week’s guest post discusses a number of ways to deal with stress in every day life.
-Such a fantastic read, I feel so empowered just having uploaded it!
-Check it out!
+Stress is a part of life.
+Stress can negatively effect our health and our relationships, yet in some way, shape or form, we are all guilty of letting stress get the better of us.
+Whether or not you think you are coping with your stressors, or if you feel the weight of the world on your shoulders, this week’s post discusses a number of ways to deal with stress in every day life.

 WHAT IS STRESS?

 Stress is a response to the mind feeling threatened, whether it be at work, at home or on the road.
-Stress can take many forms.
+I explain stress in more detail here.
+Not sure you’re stressed?
+Read my post “24 Signs of Stress Here“.

 HOW TO MANAGE STRESS:

-- Review your priorities – If you have too much to do distinguish between the “shoulds” and the “musts.”
+- When you find your week ahead is looking way too overwhelming, review your priorities.
+If you have too much to do distinguish between the “shoulds” and the “musts.”
 Drop tasks that aren’t truly necessary.

 ADAPT TO THE STRESSOR

-If you can’t change the stressor, change yourself.
-Regain your sense of control by changing your expectations and attitude.
+If you can’t change the stressor (i.e. university, your job or your kids), regain your sense of control by changing your expectations and attitude:

 ACCEPT THE THINGS YOU CAN’T CHANGE

 - Don’t try to control the uncontrollable – many things in life are beyond our control.
-Rather than stressing out over them, focus on the things you can control.
+Rather than stressing out over them, focus on the things you can control (i.e. all of the above!).

 - Share your feelings – expressing what you’re going through can be very cathartic.